 How IDS Works

-- Monitoring and Analysis: The IDS continually examines network traffic flow while scrutinising activity for anything suspicious.
+- Monitoring and Analysis: The IDS continually examines network traffic flow while scrutinizing activity for anything suspicious.

-- Rule and Pattern Comparison: It utilises a database of predefined rules and patterns, acting as the IDS’s criteria for potentially suspicious or malicious behaviour.
+- Rule and Pattern Comparison: It utilizes a database of predefined rules and patterns, acting as the IDS’s criteria for potentially suspicious or malicious behavior.

 - Alert Generation: When network activity resonates with any of these established criteria, the IDS raises a flag by alerting the system’s administrator or relevant authority.

-Intrusion detection systems can be categorised based on their placement or methodology.
+Intrusion detection systems can be categorized based on their placement or methodology.
 Each approach takes a different function behind how the IDS operates.

 It’s also vital to differentiate IDS from its proactive counterpart, the Intrusion Prevention System (IPS).
 While both monitor network traffic for potential threats, the primary focus of an IDS is detection and alerting.
 In contrast, an IPS takes a more active stance to prevent the detected threats from causing harm.

-IDS is an integral early-warning system for networks that plays a pivotal role in any organisation’s cybersecurity strategy.
+IDS is an integral early-warning system for networks that plays a pivotal role in any organization’s cybersecurity strategy.